-could be withdrawn from the am fully informed about the alter er Inc. and will conform.
-I am aware class if none of the approved stude I will recommence the said course ar nedule. of the possibility that ents dropped once the
+I, am fully informed about the alternate student policy of Medical Allied Career Center Inc. and will conform.
+I am aware of the possibility that could be withdrawn from the class if none of the approved students dropped once the Clinical Rotation starts where I will recommence the said course and will be given priority slot on the next available schedule.

-All these I accept given this day ·
+All these I accept given this day

+Witness

-Student Signature Witness Date
+Date